Aminsed/Celeris/README.md

 # Celeris: GPU-Accelerated Matrix Operations Library

 Celeris is a high-performance GPU library designed for rapid matrix operations, optimized for machine learning and scientific computing workloads.
+Inspired by [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM), Celeris aims to provide efficient matrix operations with a clean, accessible implementation.

 ## Features